akabhowmick/recipe-sharing-app-2.0/README.md

 1. Profile Management:

    Enable users to update or delete their profiles, giving them the ability to manage their presence on the platform.
-   => allow users to put more information into their profile => just finish after changing the main image path

 2. Social Interactions:

    Expand the app's social features, allowing users to share recipes on other platforms, like, favorite, bookmark, and comment on recipes.
 This will foster a community of food enthusiasts and encourage engagement.
-   => favorite recipe [should be its own table and endpoint] => comment on recipe [should be its own table and endpoint]